yy7-f/Portfolio/README.md

 ![Brain](/images/brainmri.png)

 ## Maintenance Prediction for Turbofan Jet Engine
 LSTM, RNN, and 1D-CNN models were developed for regression and classification tasks using time series data.
 Dimension reduction was also conducted through data analysis.
 Regression objective is Predicting the remaining useful life (RUL) of a machine.
-Classification objective is Predicting the failure of machine in upcoming specific periods
+Classification objective is Predicting the failure of machine in upcoming specific periods.
 [Github Link](https://github.com/yy7-f/Maintenance-Prediction-for-Turbofan-Jet-Engine)

 ![image](https://github.com/yy7-f/Portfolio/assets/76237852/193d9cb9-726b-48c8-9e9d-2b599ac4a481)